 - View the TMCH Rights Protection Mechanism Requirements FAQ

 - View Frequently Asked Questions

-- Registries: Submit an inquiry to ICANN via the Customer Service Portal
+- Registries: Submit a general inquiry to ICANN via the Naming Services portal

 - General: Email ICANN at firstname.lastname@example.org